• Skip to primary navigation

 • Make simple syrup: Stir together water and sugar in a small pot over medium-high heat.
 Bring to a boil and allow to bubble until the sugar is completely dissolved, about 1-2 minutes.

 • Place chopped honeydew in blender or food processor and process until smooth.
-Add about ¼ cup of the celery simple syrup and blend together.
+Add about ¼ cup of the simple syrup and blend together.
 Depending on how sweet your honeydew is, you may want to add more or less of the syrup -- sweeten to taste.

 • Pour the honeydew mixture into a glass baking dish or container and place in freezer.
 After 30 minutes, stir with a fork to break up any ice crystals.
 Continue to do this every 30 minutes for the next 3-4 hours or until the desired consistency is reached.